Text and photos: Peter Mann

 Second thing: The building, but not the churchyard, is owned by the Friends of Friendless Churches.

-Fourth thing: The building dates back to at least 1217 and is constructed of field stones.
+Fourth thing: The building dates back to at least 1217; the medieval nave is constructed of fieldstones, the chancel, rebuilt by William Butterfield in 1874, is brick with a facing of quarried stones.

-At the time, St Denis’ was owned by South Cambridgeshire District Council (having been acquired from the Church Commissioners in October 1985) – it was minded to let it fall down or make it into a ‘safe ruin’ until reminded of its statutory duty to protect listed buildings.
-To the Council’s credit, it then took saving St Denis’ very seriously.
+At the time, St Denis’ was owned by South Cambs District Council (having been acquired from the Church Commissioners in October 1985) – it was minded to let it fall down or make it into a ‘safe ruin’ until reminded of its statutory duty to protect listed buildings.
+To the council’s credit, it then took saving St Denis’ very seriously.

 Having spent £30,000 in 2002 / 2003 on having the ivy removed and the building surveyed, a further £151,000 was spent in 2005 / 2006 to save the building, albeit as a safe shell without a floor or windows – largely through grants from the main Heritage Lottery Funds (via Historic England), with additional funding from Hatley Parish Council, Gamlingay and Hatley Parochial Church Council (which is responsible for the graveyard) and SCDC’s Historic Buildings Conservation Fund.